Yeoonsu/talk-with-philosophers/README.md

 See the LICENSE file for details.

----

 ## Note

 I’m heading out for a 3 PM meeting (and currently running to take a shower),
-so the repository name and structure may be revised later tonight.
+so the repository name and structure may be revised later night.

 This is an initial placeholder to begin the project publicly.
 More refinement will follow.